noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Chemistry IA3 Draft 1.md

   - chem
 ---

-## Note for Mr Sonter
-Hey Mr Sonter,

-Don't expect this to be coherent, its mostly just gathered sources.
-I believe I mentioned to you in class that I have been putting this assignment off due to impending maths exams, and the physics IA3 I just submitted yesterday.

-That is to say, I'm not concerned if you don't have much to say about this.
-I understand there is not much to provide feedback on.

-Kind regards, Noah

 ## Claim
 Explore the chemical synthesis of a biofuel produced from algae and its comparisons with existing fuel sources